sfigg/commercialization-public/customize/desktop/customize-cosa.md

    ```

    > [!Note]
    > The TargetRef ID used by the Replace operator should be the profile GUID used by COSA.

 4. Create a provisioning package that includes the modified answer file.
 For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

 5. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

 6. Perform necessary tests for validation.

-> [!Important]
-> When using `Replace` to change a profile, there are certain settings, listed below, which should not be modified by OEMs.
-These settings are either system specific, or contractual settings between Microsoft and Mobile Operators (MOs).
->
-> * Support DataMarketplace
-> * DataMarketplace Roaming UI Enabled

 ## To remove an existing profile